Grundy number

 An optimal greedy coloring (left) and Grundy coloring (right) of a crown graph.
 The numbers indicate the order in which the greedy algorithm colors the vertices.

-In graph theory, the Grundy number or Grundy chromatic number of an undirected graph is the maximum number of colors that can be used by a greedy coloring strategy that considers the vertices of the graph in sequence and assigns each vertex its first available color, using a vertex ordering chosen to use as many colors as possible.
+In graph theory, the Grundy number or Grundy chromatic number of an undirected graph is the largest number of colors in any greedy coloring of the graph.
+More precisely, it is the number of colors used by a greedy coloring strategy that considers the vertices of the graph in sequence and assigns each vertex its first available color, using a vertex ordering chosen to use as many colors as possible.
 Grundy numbers are named after P. M. Grundy, who studied an analogous concept for directed graphs in 1939.
 The undirected version was introduced by Christen & Selkow (1979).

 Examples

 The path graph with four vertices provides the simplest example of a graph whose chromatic number differs from its Grundy number.
 This graph can be colored with two colors, but its Grundy number is three: if the two endpoints of the path are colored first, the greedy coloring algorithm will use three colors for the whole graph.

 The complete bipartite graphs are the only connected graphs whose Grundy number is two.
 All other connected graphs contain either a triangle or a four-vertex path, which cause the Grundy number to be at least three.

 The crown graphs are obtained from complete bipartite graphs $K_{n,n}$ by removing a perfect matching.
 As a result, for each vertex on one side of the bipartition, there is exactly one vertex on the opposite side of the bipartition that it is not adjacent to.
 As bipartite graphs, they can be colored with two colors, but their Grundy number is $n$: if a greedy coloring algorithm considers each matched pair of vertices in order, each pair will receive a different color.
 As this example shows, the Grundy number can be larger than the chromatic number by a factor linear in the number of graph vertices.